 3.1 To submit a compliant proposal in response to this service requirement, please provide:

 CVs of the individuals you propose to undertake the services, including a short narrative of their relevant experience.
-HSE will require sight of CV’s for alll invigilators that are provided including any that are substituted due to unavailability of the original person allocated.
+HSE will require sight of CV’s for all invigilators that are provided including any that are substituted due to unavailability of the original person allocated.

 Confirmation of their availability to undertake the services on the dates specified in the service requirements